 Materials Science and Engineering is widely recognized as one of the most promising technical fields of the 21st century.

-The future role of materials scientists and engineers promises to be even more important and challenging.
-It is widely recognized that the world is facing a critical energy shortage.
-Materials scientists and engineers are rising to this challenge in a variety of ways.
-One method is reducing the weight of automobiles and other transportation systems for fuel savings.
+The future role of materials scientists and engineers promises to be even more important in addressing the current societal challenges such as energy shortage, clean energy, environment and sustainability, health care, transportation, national infrastructure and defense.
+Materials scientists and engineers are rising to this challenge through innovative approaches involving computational and data-driven design, development of novel materials, advanced characterization, and novel processing.
 They are also actively engaged in reducing the impact of modern society on our environment.
 They are at the forefront of recycling technologies and more energy-efficient ways of processing materials.
-New materials and processes are being developed to replace environmentally unfriendly ones currently in use.
-Sputtering or vapor deposition instead of plating, and biodegradable plastics are examples.

-Materials science and engineering graduates are employed in research, development and manufacturing.
+A tremendous range of career opportunities exist for Materials Science and Engineering graduates who are employed in research, development, and manufacturing.
 They support the creation of new materials and processes or the improvement of old ones with the aim of tailoring properties to applications.
-Often the work involves cooperating with mechanical, chemical, aeronautical, automotive and other types of engineers in selecting appropriate materials in the design of various devices; evaluating the performance of materials in service; and, particularly, determining the causes and cures for in-service failures; as well as various kinds of supervisory, research, teaching and management activities.
-A tremendous range of materials science and engineering opportunities exists in metals, polymers, ceramics and electronic materials.
+Often the work involves cooperating with mechanical, chemical, aeronautical, automotive and other types of engineers in selecting appropriate materials in the design of various devices, evaluating the performance of materials in service, and determining the causes and cures for in-service failures.
+We also prepare our graduates for all kinds of supervisory, research, teaching, and management activities.

 3062B HH Dow Building